-- The Size (Ravens are noticeably larger than crows and have more ragged-looking feathers)
+- Size & Appearance (Ravens are noticeably larger than crows and have more ragged-looking feathers)

-- The Voice (Ravens have a much deeper and more guttural sound)
+- Voice (Ravens have a much deeper and more guttural sound)

 - Social Behavior (Crows are much more social.
 They have bigger families and tend to be louder.
 Ravens are much more introverted and quiet)